patrickleboutillier/jcscpu-hw/demos/jcsmem/README.md

 * _BTNR_: When pressed, sets the "set" (_SET_) input to 1 for the various circuits that use it.

 ## Switches (_SW15_ through _SW0_) (callout #5)
 Switches are used to control the input bits to the various components.
-Only _SW[7:0]_ are used in this demo.

 ## LEDs (_LD15_ through _LD0_) (callout #6)
 LEDs are used to indicate the output values for the various components.